sanjeevviswanath/React_Typescript_tutorial/React-app/README.md

 e. install bootstrap library - npm i bootstrap@5.3.2
 f.
 In main.tsx add import 'bootstrap/dist/css/bootstrap.css'
 g.
 For easily create a component function template use "rafce"
+h.
+For icons, use command npm install react-icons --save you can search and select the icons from react-icons from https://react-icons.github.io/react-icons

+i.